MaqroSolutions/Dealerships/src/maqro_rag/README.md

 ## 📈 Performance

-- **FAISS**: Fast local search, suitable for development and small-medium inventories
+- **pgvector**: Database-integrated search, suitable for production with real-time inventory updates
 - **Pinecone**: Scalable cloud solution for production with thousands of vehicles
 - **Weaviate**: Self-hosted option with advanced querying capabilities